SKrupa/E190u-Lab4/Lab 4 Write Up.md

 The center of the kernel can be set by the user to be either 0 or 1 by pressing the 'B' key which should toggle between overlaying the edges onto the image or just displaying the edges.

 I found that when running these convolutions one after the other, only the most recent one actually affected the image.
 This may be due to overwriting memory, but I do not see how that should have been a problem since the threads synced inside the functions.
 Instead, I had to modify the code to do both convolutions within a single function.
-I acheived this by taking each convolution individually and then taking the square root of the sum of the squares of each convolution.
+I achieved this by taking each convolution individually and then taking the square root of the sum of the squares of each convolution.
 This is not very desirable since it introduces a square root into every iteration of the function, but it solved the problem.

 The next problem that I encountered was that the colors were not cooperating with the edge detection well.
 I would get blue and green edges in random spaces due to the light source since white light would blend into the red teapot.
 I tried converting the image to greyscale by setting each subpixel value to 0.2126 R + 0.7152 G + 0.0722 B. This returned a good greyscale image, but the edge detection did not work well on it since a lot of the contrast seemed to be lost in the conversion.

 Even with the slight functionality that I was getting, I could see that running edge detection on an un-softened, illuminated object would accentuate the polygons.
 Thus I made the choice of repurposing my edge detection function into a function that would display contour lines.
 I did this by weighting the colors such that green was the most important and red the least.
-I chose this weighting because I wanted the countours to mostly track the light source and how the light is projected onto the shape.
+I chose this weighting because I wanted the contours to mostly track the light source and how the light is projected onto the shape.

 ![Side of the Contoured Model](https://github.com/SKrupa/E190u-Lab4/blob/master/wire%20frame%20side.png?raw=true)
 ![Top of the Contoured Model](https://github.com/SKrupa/E190u-Lab4/blob/master/wire%20frame%20top.png?raw=true)